Best eSIMs for the USA in 2025

 Nomad’s data plans for the US

-Nomad supports 5G in the US.
-It offers various US prepaid local plans with different durations and data caps.
+Nomad supports 5G in the US and offers various US prepaid local plans with different durations and data caps.
 If you're traveling through the US and Canada, you can opt for its North American regional eSIM.
-Like Airalo, Nomad’s North America eSIM covers the US, Canada, and Mexico.
-Nomad also has a global plan covering the US and 200+ other locations.
+Like Airalo, Nomad’s North American eSIM covers the US, Canada, and Mexico.
+Nomad also has global plans covering the US and 200+ other destinations.

 In addition to its regular data plans, Nomad also has day plans.
-These plans give you 1GB daily, but you can continue browsing at a throttled speed of 512kbps if you run out of data.
+These plans start at $4.00 and give you 1GB daily, but you can continue browsing at a throttled speed of 512kbps if you run out of data.
 Nomad used to support SMS messaging in the US but has discontinued its SMS plans.

 Here’s a table showing all Nomad eSIM plans for the US.